Porcelain vs Sandstone vs Limestone Patio: Which Is Best for Dublin Homes?

 Patio Cost & Maintenance in Dublin: What to Expect

 Final patio cost Dublin-wide varies by material, site access, drainage and ground preparation.
 The paving slabs price is only one part of the project.
+For a fuller breakdown, see our patio cost in Dublin guide.

-These are guide ranges, not fixed quotes.
 A small city garden with tight access can cost more per square metre than a larger open site.
 Heavy clay soil, removal of old paving, steps, raised areas, drainage channels and premium jointing compounds can all add to the final price.

 Maintenance also differs: